 Are You Winter-Wise?

-Some people love wintertime and others consider is a necessary, but not always pleasant, part of living in our great state.
-No matter how you feel, winter weather has arrived, and with it come a special assortment of challenges to your health and safety.
+Some people love wintertime and others consider it a necessary, but not always pleasant, part of living in our great state.
+No matter how you feel, winter weather has arrived, and with it comes a special assortment of challenges to your health and safety.
 Read through the following topics below to learn how to prepare for and respond to different winter-related challenges.